-The Experiment Podcast: Why Can’t We Just Forget the Alamo?
+The Experiment Podcast: The Part of the Alamo Story Texans Forgot

 This week on The Experiment: how a history book ignited a ferocious debate over Texas’s founding legend, and how this battle climbed the ranks all the way up to the Texas GOP.

-This episode’s guests include Bryan Burrough, a co-author of Forget the Alamo: The Rise and Fall of an American Myth.
+This episode’s guest is Bryan Burrough, a co-author of Forget the Alamo: The Rise and Fall of an American Myth.

 A transcript of this episode will soon be made available.
 Please check back.